 Most of us were brought down by a medley of financial, physical, social, and spiritual problems.

-When we found Cocaine Anonymous, we learned that cocaine addiction is a progressive disease, chronic and potentially fatal.
-It fit our own experience when we heard that, contrary to popular myths about cocaine, it is possibly the most addictive substance known to man.
+When we found Cocaine Anonymous, we learned that addiction is a progressive disease, chronic and potentially fatal.
 We were relieved to be told that addiction is not simply a moral problem, that it is a true disease over which the will alone is usually powerless.
 All the same, each of us must take responsibility for our own recovery.
 There is no secret, no magic.
 We each have to quit and stay sober; but we don't have to do it alone!

 What is Cocaine Anonymous?

-We are a Fellowship of addicts who meet together to share our experience, strength, and hope for the purpose of staying sober and helping others achieve the same freedom.
+We are a Fellowship of addicts who meet together to share our hope, faith, and courage for the purpose of staying sober and helping others achieve the same freedom.
 Everything heard at our meetings is to be treated as confidential.
 There are no dues or fees of any kind.
-To be a member, you only have to want to quit, and show up.
+To be a member, you only have to want to quit.
 We also exchange phone numbers, and give and seek support from one another between meetings.

 We welcome newcomers to C.A. with more genuine warmth and acceptance in our hearts than you can probably now imagine—for you are the lifeblood of our program.
 In great part, it is by carrying the message of recovery to others like ourselves that we keep our own sobriety.
 We are all helping ourselves by helping each other.